Polynésie la 1ère: History

 La 1ère switched to HD on 15 January 2020 on satellite, and in September on terrestrial when France Ô was closed.

 Since 31 August 2020, its children programming block is branded as Okoo.

+In 2021 the channel appointed its first Polynesian editor-in-chief, Stella Taaroamea.

 Programming

 Until the start of TNT overseas, the metropolitan television channels were not broadcast in French Polynesia.
 Télé Polynesia thus broadcast a program consisting of three hours per day of own productions in French and Tahitian giving priority to proximity, programs from other RFO stations (information, magazines RFO Paris), but reruns or recovery live from the programs of the France Télévisions group (news, magazines, sports, fiction, games, movies, entertainment and youth programs), Arte and independent producers.

 Since 30 November 2010 and the arrival of metropolitan public channels, Polynésie 1ère had to increase its own productions, with 25% of local programs and more, giving priority to proximity and addressing economic and social problems of the territory (emissions special events, political debates, recording of shows, football matches, midnight mass, Telethon).
 The channel is now free to choose its own programs and, thanks to the increased budget it enjoys, it has the necessary means to produce, co-produce and buy.
 The possibility of taking back certain programs from France Télévisions channels is still possible and the major sports events, in particular football, rugby, tennis, cycling are now all broadcast live from Paris.